pagemosaic/pagemosaic-website-starter/README.md

 Upon successful deployment of the website resources to your AWS account, you will obtain:
 * A CDN distribution for your static website, accessible through a uniquely generated AWS URL.
 * An S3 bucket, serving as the storage location for your website's files.
-Additionally, this README includes a step-by-step video tutorial guiding you through the process of setting up a custom domain name for your website.
-This includes obtaining a free SSL certificate for enhanced security and trust.
+* Additionally, this README includes a step-by-step video tutorial guiding you through the process of setting up a custom domain name for your website.

-## Setting Up Your AWS Environment
+## Set Up Your AWS Environment
-*
-* Create an Administrative User on AWS and Configure AWS CLI Locally:
+* Create an administrative user on AWS and configure AWS CLI locally:
    <p>
       <a href="https://youtu.be/mXf6EvOvvKY" target="_blank">
    <img src="https://github.com/pagemosaic/.github/blob/main/images/website_starter_videos_covers/create_admin_on_aws.png" alt="SSL certificate issuing" width="45%"/>